ChefPancake/2023_go_fish/docs/progress.md

     - Spawn one of each
   - [x] Stacked Fish
     - change sprite to the top profile
-- [ ] add snail
+- [x] add snail
-  - circle for now
-  - [ ] moves across bottom between rocks
+  - [x] moves across bottom between rocks
-  - [ ] game ends when he travels across
+  - [x] game ends when he travels across
+    - snail sends event when he reaches the end
 - [x] squidge out smaller caught fish if a larger is caught
   - [x] remove from stack if a larger fish is added
   - [x] arc them out of the stack
   - [x] return them to their original pos.y
   - [x] tone down the vel_x
-- [ ] after squidging, drop top fish to new position
-- [ ] add x drag to water during return
-- [ ] add fish chasing
-  - when near and facing the hook, fish will chase it.
-  - fish will stay within lane, leaving the lane will cause the fish to give up and return to original pos.y
 - [x] add casting
   - [x] hook starts out of water
   - [x] press space to cast